wilsaj/flask-admin-old/docs/index.rst

         bind=engine))

     admin_blueprint = admin.create_admin_blueprint(
-         (Student, Teacher), db_session, exclude_pks=True)
+         (Student, Teacher), db_session)

 The first argument to ``create_admin_blueprint`` can have two forms: it can either be some python iterable like a list or tuple, or it can be a python module that contains your models.
 The second argument is the sqlalchemy session that will be used to access the database.
-Setting exclude_pks argument to True tells Flask-Admin to not expose primary keys for your models.
-This is often a good idea because changing a primary key changes the nature of foreign key relationships.
+By default, Flask-Admin will not expose the primary keys of your models.
+This is usually a good idea if you are using a primary key that doesn't have any meaning outside of the database, like an auto-incrementing integer, because changing a primary key changes the nature of foreign key relationships.
+If you want to expose primary key, set ``exclude_pks=False`` in the ``create_admin_blueprint`` call.

 Next, register this blueprint on your Flask app::